-In response to the ongoing foreclosure crisis in this country, many states have implemented mediation programs to assist borrowers in finding ways to avoid foreclosure.
+In response to the foreclosure crisis, many states implemented mediation programs to assist borrowers in finding ways to avoid foreclosure.
 In January 2012, Delaware implemented an Automatic Foreclosure Mediation Program for residential properties.
 Read on to learn more about how Delaware’s foreclosure mediation program works and how you can benefit from the process.

 (To learn about other options for dealing with foreclosure, visit Nolo's Foreclosure section.)